 The radiography program provides students with a comprehensive education in radiography, to prepare them to enter the radiographic profession as a competent entry-level diagnostic radiographer.
 Also, offered through Allied Health are preprofessional programs.

-Newest to the Dwyer College of Health Sciences is the Bachelor of Science in Clinical Laboratory Science and the Bachelor of Science in Health Sciences.
+Newest to the Dwyer College of Health Sciences is the Bachelor of Science in Clinical Laboratory Science, Bachelor of Science in Health Sciences and the Bachelor of Science in Applied Health Sciences.

 Concentrations for the Bachelor of Science in Health Sciences include: